 This is the fourth installment in our DIY decking series.
-Click here to check out the third installment on ideas to inspire your deck design.
+Check out the third installment on ideas to inspire your deck design.
 In this article, we break down 10 tips related to installing composite decking.

 Picture it: You’re moving along with your DIY project; you’ve decided on the type of deck you plan to build and you’ve locked-in your design.
 It’s time to get started — but you could use a little guidance when it comes to installation.
 We get it.
 Installation guides can feel dry and daunting.
 Even after you’ve decided you want a top-tier, composite deck that combines premium appearance with superior performance, the excitement can dwindle when you see pages and pages in a manual.

 Where to start?
-Lucky for you, we’ve combed our resources and tapped our expertise to pull the top 10 tips and best practices for installing composite decking — more specifically, TimberTech® capped composite decking.
+Lucky for you, we’ve combed our resources and tapped our expertise to pull the top 10 tips and best practices for installing TimberTech® capped composite decking.
 Read on to ditch the nerves and begin translating your decking dreams into reality.

 Recently, we outlined the kinds of general tools you will need to get your project started when you’re choosing the right decking materials.
 Here are a few other basic items to have on-hand before installing composite decking: